underpostnet/engine/hardhat/WHITE-PAPER.md

 The Object Layer Protocol and its Cyberia Online reference implementation establish a foundation for semantic interoperability in decentralized digital worlds.
 Future development will extend the protocol along several axes:

-- **Staking contract:** A companion contract for CyberKoyn staking with governance voting weight.
+- **Staking contract:** A companion contract for CryptoKoyn staking with governance voting weight.
 - **Marketplace contract:** An on-chain order book for ERC-1155 peer-to-peer trading with escrow, enabling atomic multi-layer trades.
 - **Cross-network bridges:** Enable Object Layer tokens to be bridged to public Ethereum networks, allowing external runtimes to consume the semantic layer format.
 - **Layer 2 scaling:** Explore rollup solutions for high-frequency game transactions while anchoring state to the Besu chain.